vincenzodivita/vincenzodivita/README.md

 <h1 align="center">Hi, I'm Vincenzo Di Vita</h1>
 <p>👋 I am a passionate developer specializing in Services and Microservices Development.
 Currently, I work as a Full Stack Web Developer at Future +, where I have extensive expertise in both Front-End and Back-End development.
-My skills span across Vue, React, NestJS, .Net, and Laravel frameworks.
+My skills span across Vue, React, Angular, NestJS, .Net, Spring and Laravel frameworks.
 I have a particular interest in Back-end projects, and I find great excitement in working on projects that involve API development.</p>

-<p>🎓 🎓 I have successfully completed the Boolean course, where I honed my skills in Front-End and Back-End Development.
+<p>🎓 I have successfully completed the Boolean course, where I honed my skills in Front-End and Back-End Development.
 This comprehensive training has provided me with a robust foundation and hands-on experience in HTML, CSS, JavaScript, PHP, and MySQL.
 Additionally, I undertook an academy with NS12, where I delved deeper into backend development for services and microservices.
 During this program, I gained proficiency in technologies such as JavaScript, TypeScript, C#, Node.js, NestJS, .NET, MSSQL, PostgreSQL, and MongoDB.
 Recently, I also completed an academy with Contrader, where I further expanded my skill set in full-stack development.
 In this training, I learned additional technologies including Java with MVC pattern using Spring and JSP, as well as utilizing Spring REST and Angular for building dynamic web applications.
 Furthermore, I gained experience in developing microservices architectures..</p>

 <p>🚀 Currently, I'm dedicating my efforts to crafting my personal music practice web app.
 In my free time, you'll often find me exploring different Arduino projects, immersed in the joy of DIY.</p>